Why Sellers Make Full-Price Counteroffers

 They can be influenced by several circumstances

-Buyers Can and Do Accept Full-Price Counteroffers
+Buyers Do Accept Full-Price Counteroffers

 Sellers Expect Buyers to Counter Right Back

-They, too, want to be able to say that at least they tried.
+It's no different from buyers who offer less than they're actually willing to pay.
+Sellers also want to be able to say that at least they tried.

 Sellers Can Have a Change of Heart

 Some sellers don't start to consider the fact that they're actually moving out of their homes until after they actually receive an offer.
 Then reality caves in.
 It doesn't always set in upon signing a listing agreement.